jjgp/jjgp.github.io/content/posts/a-ml-dev-setup-with-ngrok-and-colab.md

 ---
-title: A ML Dev Setup with ngrok and Colab
+title: A ML dev setup with ngrok and Colab
 date: "2022-03-30T00:00:00Z"
 ---